-When the aircraft went missing, the entire nation was shocked.
+When the aircraft went missing the entire nation was shocked.
 Iceland’s largest aircraft was missing and with it a crew of six and a cargo of eighteen dogs.
-Nothing was heard from the aircraft for four days, and the hope of someone having survived were rapidly fading.
+Nothing was heard from the aircraft for four days and the hope of having a survior was rapidly fading.

 Hundreds of people took part in the search for the aircraft, and all available planes searched over land and sea.
 When more than four days and nights had passed and the results of such an extensive search ended in failure, most people had started to give up hope.
 Just then, an indistinct distress call was heard: “Location unknown … everyone alive” (from the book Útkall: Geysir er horfinn, 2002 (Call-out: Geysir has vanished)).

-The aircraft was subsequently found on 18 September at an altitude of more than 1,800 m on Vatnajökull glacier.
+The aircraft was subsequently found on 18th of September at an altitude of more than 1,800 m on Vatnajökull glacier.
 The glacier had been shrouded with fog since the accident.
-Now that the fog had cleared, the aircraft could clearly be seen as could the six people moving around it.
-The nation’s grief instantly changed to extreme joy, flags were raised and restaurants in Reykjavík offered free coffee to all and sundry.
+Now that the fog had cleared, the aircraft could be seen clearly along with the six people moving around it.
+The nation’s grief instantly changed to extreme joy, flags were raised and restaurants in Reykjavik offered free coffee to all.